 ECE graduate degree options at Georgia Tech include the M.S.E.C.E. non-thesis option, the M.S.E.C.E. thesis option, and the Ph.D.
 Students interested in interdisciplinary degrees may work towards an M.S. in Cybersecurity or Bioengineering.
 Georgia Tech also offers a Ph.D. in Robotics, Machine Learning, or Bioengineering.

 Thesis degrees may be pursued at the main Georgia Tech campus in Atlanta, Georgia; Georgia Tech Shenzhen in China; and Georgia Tech-Lorraine in France.
-Additionally, the M.S. degree can be obtained anywhere in the world through our online degree program.
+Additionally, the M.S. degree can be obtained anywhere in the world through our distance learning degree program.

 For more specific information, please select the links below.